-- (1) The one-month LIBOR rate was approximately 0.428% at December 31, 2015. - (2) Changes in fair value are recorded through earnings. - (3) The effective date of these forward-starting swaps is July 1, 2016. - (4) The effective date of this forward-starting swap is July 3, 2017. - (5) The effective date of this forward-starting swap is July 1, 2017. - (6) The effective date of these forward-starting swaps is July 2, 2018.
+(1) The one-month LIBOR rate was approximately 0.772% at December 31, 2016.

+- (2) Changes in fair value are recorded through earnings. - (3) The effective date of this forward-starting swap is July 3, 2017. - (4) The effective date of these forward-starting swaps is July 1, 2017.

+(5) The effective date of these forward-starting swaps is July 2, 2018.

+(6) The effective date of these forward-starting swaps is July 1, 2019.

-During the year ended December 31, 2015, we entered into four forward-starting interest rate cash flow swap agreements.
-These interest rate swaps have been designated and qualify as cash flow hedges and, as a result, changes in the fair value of these swaps are recorded in accumulated other comprehensive income (loss), net of related income taxes, in the Consolidated Statements of Stockholders' Equity.
+During the year ended December 31, 2016, we entered into four forward-starting interest rate cash flow swap agreements.
+These interest rate swaps have been designated and qualify as cash flow hedges and, as a result, changes in the fair value of these swaps are recorded in other comprehensive income (loss) before taxes in the accompanying consolidated statements of comprehensive income.